Jonathan Jackson (actor): Acting

-Jackson's first notable role was Lucky Spencer on General Hospital, a role he first played from 1993 to 1999.
+Jackson's first notable role was Lucky Spencer on the ABC soap opera General Hospital, a role he first played from 1993 to 1999.
 Jackson won numerous awards for his work as Lucky.
 He was nominated for the Daytime Emmy Award for Outstanding Younger Actor in a Drama Series six times, winning first in 1995, and again in 1998 and 1999, making him the record holder for both nominations and wins for the Younger Actor category.
 He also won Soap Opera Digest Awards in 1995 and 1999.
 He was nominated for Young Artist Awards in 1996, 1997 and 1999.
 He won The Hollywood Reporters YoungStar Award in 1995, 1997, 1998 and 1999 and was nominated in 2000.
 Jackson also became a popular "teen heartthrob" among fans, featured on fan magazines such as Tiger Beat and garnering many fan clubs and internet fansites.
 In 1999, he was named one of People magazine's 50 most beautiful people.

 While working at General Hospital, Jackson starred in his first feature film Camp Nowhere, as Morris "Mud" Himmel in 1994.
 Also during this time he starred in made-for-television films Prisoner of Zenda, Inc. and The Legend of the Ruby Silver, and made a guest appearance during Season 5 of the ABC sitcom Boy Meets World.
 In 1999, Jackson filmed The Deep End of the Ocean shortly before leaving General Hospital, starring opposite Michelle Pfeiffer.
 Deep End director Ulu Grosbard spoke of Jackson as "an enormously gifted actor.
 He brought a weight and a presence and chemistry with Michelle from the beginning.
 He's only 15 years old and he is a very serious actor who has both concentration and humor."
 Pfeiffer added, "When Jonathan and I read together, it was like he was my own son.
 And we just went at each other in only this way that a mother and son could do.
 His reading was exhilarating."
 Jackson was nominated for YoungStar Awards in 1997 for Prisoner of Zenda, Inc. and 1999 for The Deep End of the Ocean.